Finality

+Finality is the concept of things having a definitive end.
+There are a number of different philosophical and functional views of the concept.

+Intrinsic and extrinsic finality

 Intrinsic finality is the idea that there is a natural good for all beings, and that all beings have a natural tendency to pursue their own good.
 It is an underlying principle of both teleology and moral objectivism.
 The concept was summarized by Thomas Aquinas as follows: